List of Polish monarchs: Duchy of Warsaw, 1807–1815

-After long period of instability and anarchy, the Polish-Lithuanian Commonwealth was divided among its neighbours - Russia, Prussia and Austria.
+After a long period of instability and anarchy, the Polish–Lithuanian Commonwealth was divided among its neighbours—Russia, Prussia and Austria.
 During the Napoleonic Wars, Napoleon created the Duchy of Warsaw from the lands of the Prussian partition.
-Some parts of Austrian partition were later added to the Duchy.
+Some parts of the Austrian partition were later added to the Duchy.
 The Duchy had its own duke and government, but was fully dependent on France.
 After the fall of Napoleon, the duchy was divided between Russia and Prussia.